Tissa Buddha

 According to the Buddhavamsa of the Pali Canon and to its commentary, Tissa Buddha is the twentieth of the twenty-seven buddhas who preceded the historical Gotama Buddha.
 He was also the first buddha of the Maṇḍa kalpa which was formed 92 aeons ago.

 In the Buddhavamsa, he is described as:

 He has the most unique attributes, Śīla and integrity.
 Having reached the top of the Dhamma, he preached the wheel of the Dhamma.

 His body was 60 cubits (90 feet) tall and people saw him as the Himalayas.

 Biography

 From Birth to Enlightenment

 Prince Tissa was born in Khemaka.
 His parents were King Janasandha and Queen Padumā.
 He was married to Queen Subhaddā and lived in his household for 7,000 years.
 After seeing the four sights, he decided to leave the palace.
 When his son, Ānanda was born, he left the palace.
 Ten million men followed him to become ascetics.
 He practised austerities for eight months.
-After the eight months, he began to practise alone and become enlightened under the Pterocarpus tree.
+After the eight months, he began to practise alone and became enlightened under the Pterocarpus tree.